-U.S. lawmakers call for deepfakes counter measures
+U.S. lawmakers call for deepfake countermeasures

-Members of Congress sent a letter to Director of National Intelligence Dan Coats today asking for a report from intelligence agencies about the potential impact of deepfakes to democracy and national security.
+Members of Congress today sent a letter to National Intelligence director Dan Coats asking for a report from intelligence agencies about the potential impact of deepfakes on democracy and national security.
 Members of Congress speaking with Facebook COO Sheryl Sandberg and Twitter CEO Jack Dorsey also expressed concern about the potential impact of manipulative deepfake videos in a Congressional hearing last week.

 The letter was signed by Rep. Stephanie Murphy (D-FL), Rep. Carlos Curbelo (D-FL), and Rep. Adam Schiff (D-CA), a ranking member of the House Permanent Select Committee on Intelligence, which works with the Office of the Director of National Intelligence, NSA, and CIA.

 “By blurring the line between fact and fiction, deepfake technology could undermine public trust in recorded images and videos as objective depictions of reality,” the three members of Congress said in the letter.
-“As deepfake technology comes more advanced and more accessible, it could pose a threat to United States public discourse and national security, with broad and concerning implications for offensive active measures campaigns targeting the United States.”
+“As deepfake technology becomes more advanced and more accessible, it could pose a threat to United States public discourse and national security, with broad and concerning implications for offensive active measures campaigns targeting the United States.”

-Deepfakes are videos made using general adversarial networks or GANs to do things like place the face of one person onto another person’s body.
+Deepfakes are videos made using general adversarial networks (GANs) to do things like place the face of one person onto another person’s body.
 Forged videos, images, or audio could be used to target individuals for blackmail or for other nefarious purposes, the letter said.

-Schiff, Murphy, and Curbelo requested intelligence agencies report to Congress no later than December 14 to provide recommendations on how to counter the use of malicious tech like deepfakes and delineate which agency should lead content monitoring for deepfakes.
-They also asked for the report to be unclassified and that it detail any suspected use of deepfakes by foreign governments or individuals that may have already taken place.
+Schiff, Murphy, and Curbelo requested that intelligence agencies report to Congress no later than December 14 to provide recommendations on how to counter the use of malicious tech, like deepfakes, and to delineate which agency should lead content-monitoring for deepfakes.
+They also asked that the report be unclassified and that it detail any suspected use of deepfakes by foreign governments or individuals that may have already taken place.

-While the Trump administration has drawn criticism for a less-than-robust strategy to protect the election in November from foreign adversaries, Coats has said “warning lights are blinking red” in reference to Russian cyberattacks or propaganda to interfere with the United States election process.
+While the Trump administration has drawn criticism for its less-than-robust strategy to protect the upcoming November election from foreign adversaries, Coats has said “warning lights are blinking red” in reference to Russian cyberattacks or propaganda designed to interfere with the United States election process.

 More than a dozen intelligence agencies have overwhelmingly agreed that an operation backed by the Russian government attempted to meddle in the 2016 election to both elect Donald Trump and undermine trust in the democratic process.

 The term deepfakes wasn’t familiar to a lot of people until late 2017, when Reddit communities sharing software for deepfakes and videos created with deepfakes grew in popularity.
-Deepfakes were initially used primarily to put the faces of famous actresses like Scarlett Johansson and Jennifer Hudson on the bodies of porn stars, but also to make malicious videos of classmates or, in a more light-hearted use case, try to put Nicholas Cage in every movie possible.
+Deepfakes were initially used primarily to put the faces of famous actresses like Scarlett Johansson and Jennifer Hudson on the bodies of porn stars, but also to make malicious videos of classmates or, in a more light-hearted use case, to try to put Nicholas Cage in every movie possible.

-Following the proliferation of deepfakes videos in the past year and fear about their potential impact, a number of public and private efforts are underway to create AI capable of identifying malicious videos.
+Following the proliferation of deepfake videos in the past year and fears about their potential impact, a number of public and private efforts are underway to create AI capable of identifying malicious videos.

-In July, members of DARPA’s Media Forensics program undertook a number of test exercises to automatically detect deepfakes or manipulated images or videos, in part by doing things like looking for cues like unnatural blinking in videos, a DARPA spokesperson told VentureBeat in an email.
+In July, members of DARPA’s Media Forensics program undertook a number of test exercises to automatically detect deepfakes or manipulated images or videos, in part by looking for cues like unnatural blinking in videos, a DARPA spokesperson told VentureBeat in an email.

-Startups like Truepic, who raised a $8 million funding round in July, are also attempting to detect deepfakes as a service.
+Startups like Truepic, which raised an $8 million funding round in July, are also attempting to detect deepfakes as a service.

 In other news at the intersection of U.S. national defense and AI, the Pentagon pledged $2 billion in AI systems investments last week, and the Joint AI Center, led by the Office of the Secretary of Defense, is scheduled to open later this month.